divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

 The question now is to ascertain *which* of these requirements we will accept and which we will change.

-In example above, we have a strong clue.
+In the example above, we have a strong clue.
 The most firmly-pinned of these requirements is ``==1.8.18``.
 All the others are more loosely pinned.
 That suggests that Django 1.8.18 has been specified for a good reason.